Unleashing the Tiger: Inference Attacks on Split Learning: Distributed Machine Learning

 Federated learning~\cite{federated0, federated1, federated2} allows for distributed training of a deep neural model by aggregating and synchronizing local parameter adjustments among groups of remote clients.
 In the most straightforward setup, the protocol is orchestrated by a central server that manages clients' training rounds and maintains a master copy of the trained model.

 In the initial setup phase, the parties choose a training task and define a machine learning model.
-The latter is initialized and hosted by the server and is made available to all remote clients.
-At each training step, each client downloads the model from the server and locally applies one or more iterations of the standard SGD using its private training set.
-After the local training is done, clients send the accumulated gradients to the server.\footnote{This process may differ in practice as there are several implementations of federated learning.} The server aggregates these changes into a single training signal applied to the hosted model parameters, completing a global training iteration.
+The latter is initialized and hosted by the server that makes it available to all remote clients.
+At each training step, each client downloads the model from the server and locally applies one or more iterations of standard Stochastic Gradient Descent (SGD) using its private training set.
+After the local training is done, clients send the accumulated gradients (or weights) to the server.\footnote{This process may differ in practice as there are several implementations of federated learning.} The server aggregates these changes into a single training signal applied to the hosted model parameters, completing a global training iteration.
 Once the server's network is updated, the clients download the new state of the model and repeat the protocol till a stop condition is reached.

-At each iteration in federated learning, clients exchange data with the server that is linear in the number of parameters of the network.
+At each iteration in federated learning, clients exchange an amount of data with the server that is linear in the number of parameters of the network.
 For large models, this becomes unsustainable and may limit the applicability of the approach.
-Several improvements of the framework have been proposed to address this problem~\cite{opt_fed0, opt_fed1}.
+Several improvements to the framework have been proposed to address this problem~\cite{opt_fed0, opt_fed1}.